For all their differences, Meg Whitman and Jerry Brown agree on one thing: California needs an industrial policy.

 How can the state, in its sadly depleted condition, make that kind of investment now?
 One possibility might be a state infrastructure bank of the type proposed on a national level by Connecticut Democratic Rep. Rosa L. DeLauro.
 As DeLauro has sketched it out, such a bank, by committing $25 billion in public funds, could generate close to $600 billion in public-private funds going to build or improve rails, roads, bridges, airports and the like.
 Another possibility could be a state innovations bank, which could fund some of the clean-energy activities that Brown has proposed, and could help innovative new companies scale up to mass production here rather than go abroad.
 Former Intel CEO Andy Grove has identified this stateside scaling-up issue as crucial to America's economic future.
 If California has any of the ingenuity and gumption it used to have, surely the state can play a role in helping innovative companies thrive here.

 During Jerry Brown's first term as governor, a number of California economists argued for establishing a state bank, but the idea never took off.
 California needs one now a lot more than it did in 1975.
 Brown's current ideas are, on balance, better than Whitman's when it comes to rebuilding the state's economy, but they too will fall short without a plausible source of funding.
 The question will be whether Californians can summon the will, as they did throughout much of their history, to create the policies and commit the funds to reconstruct their state.

 Harold Meyerson is editor at large of the American Prospect and a columnist for the Washington Post.
-He has been writing a weekly guest column on our Op-Ed page.
+He is doing a six-week guest columnist stint on our Op-Ed page on Tuesdays.